rafaelbidese/pytorch-backend/README.md

 # Pytorch-backend for COCO-Annotator

-This backend service to perform predictions for model assisted labelling used with the [COCO-Annotator](https://github.com/jsbroks/coco-annotator) interface.
+This project is a backend service to perform predictions for model assisted labelling with [COCO-Annotator](https://github.com/jsbroks/coco-annotator).

 # Installation instructions